-Appliances so equipped will only operate in a two-stage manner when connected to a two-stage external control (room thermostat) or duct stat.
+Appliances so equipped will only operate in a two stage manner when connected to a two stage external control (room thermostat) or duct stat.

-Important
+Important :

 Safe operation of the burner is only assured when the low rate setting is 50% or greater than the high rate setting.
-The low rage gas setting pressure should therefore never be less than 25% of the normal high rate setting pressure (refer to table 8).
+The low rage gas setting pressure should therefore never be less than 25% of the normal high rate setting pressure.
+See table included in this document.

-Nomenclature
+Nomenclature :